Zachacious/PyCreator/README.md

+This is an old project but I want to give credit where credit is due.
+Heavily inspired by [this project](https://github.com/fortharris/Pcode)

 # PyCreator
 Simple Python ide created for learning purposes.
 Uses [PyQode](https://github.com/pyQode/pyQode) and a special version of _PyQt5 for Python 2.7_([see here](http://abstractfactory.io/blog/pyqt5-1-1-for-python-2-7/)).
 Features full Python syntax highlighting, Jedi code completion, splittable code tabs, script out-liner, Frosted and Pep checkers as well as a fully drag 'n drop enabled file browser.
 That said, it still lacks alot of features present in other ides like virtual environment management, a debugger and Github integration.